bSI-InfraRoom/IFC-Specification/IFC4x3/Properties/d/DisassemblyDate_21F9eF2br0OPwbIT8YD7$C/Documentation.md

-Date on which the banquet element was (or will be) removed.
+Date on which the element was (or will be) removed.